Bank holidays in Germany 2025

 Regional bank holidays in Germany are specific to certain federal states.
 Each state can set its own holidays in addition to the national ones.
 For example, Reformation Day is observed in states like Brandenburg and Saxony, while All Saints’ Day is celebrated in Bavaria and Baden-Württemberg.
 Be sure to check which holidays apply to your location if you’re traveling in Germany.

 German Unity Day is celebrated on October 3rd each year.
-In 2024, it falls on a Thursday, while in 2025, it falls on a Friday.
+In 2025 it falls on a Friday.
 This holiday is observed nationwide, and many cities host parades, fireworks, and concerts to commemorate the unification of East and West Germany.

 What are the best German cities to visit during Christmas holidays?